SeisSol/TensorForge/README.md

-# Tensorforge
+# Kernelforge

 (formerly known as gemmforge and chainforge)

 ## Installation
-Tensorforge is a Python package, i.e. you can do
+Kernelforge is a Python package, i.e. you can do
 ```
 pip install .
 ```